pytest-dev/pyfakefs/docs/intro.rst

   considered as reference systems.
 Additionally, the tests are run in Docker containers with the latest CentOS, Debian, Fedora and Ubuntu images.

-- pyfakefs may not work correctly if file system functions are patched by other means (e.g. using `unittest.mock.patch`) - see :ref:`usage_with_mock_open` for more information
+- ``pyfakefs`` may not work correctly if file system functions are patched by other means (e.g. using `unittest.mock.patch`) - see :ref:`usage_with_mock_open` for more information

-- pyfakefs will not work correctly with
+- ``pyfakefs`` will not work correctly with
   `behave <https://github.com/behave/behave>`__ due to the way it loads the steps, if any filesystem modules are imported globally in the steps or environment files; as a workaround, you may load them locally inside the test steps (see `this issue <https://github.com/pytest-dev/pyfakefs/issues/703>`__)

+- ``pyfakefs`` is not guaranteed to work correctly in multi-threading environments.
+  Specifically, it does not ensure concurrent write access to a file from different threads, which is possible under Posix.

 History
 -------
-pyfakefs was initially developed at Google by
-`Mike Bland <https://mike-bland.com/about.html>`__ as a modest fake implementation of core Python modules.
+``pyfakefs`` was initially developed at Google by `Mike Bland <https://mike-bland.com/about.html>`__ as a modest fake implementation of core Python modules.
 It was introduced to all of Google in September 2006.
 Since then, it has been enhanced to extend its functionality and usefulness.
-At last count, pyfakefs was used in over 20,000 Python tests at Google.
+At last count, ``pyfakefs`` was used in over 20,000 Python tests at Google.

-Google released pyfakefs to the public in 2011 as Google Code project `pyfakefs <http://code.google.com/p/pyfakefs/>`__:
+Google released ``pyfakefs`` to the public in 2011 as Google Code project `pyfakefs <http://code.google.com/p/pyfakefs/>`__:

 * Fork `jmcgeheeiv-pyfakefs <http://code.google.com/p/jmcgeheeiv-pyfakefs/>`__